Christophe Coppens: History

-2012 would also mark a very important episode in his career, when, after 21 years of making work on the edge of art and fashion Coppens decided to close his company to focus exclusively on his work as an artist.
-At this point his label was sold in 140 shops worldwide, his name was heard among fashion connoisseurs and he had become arguably one of the most celebrated milliners in Japan.
+In 2012, after 21 years, decided Coppens to close his company to focus exclusively on his work as an artist.
+At this point his label was sold in 140 shops worldwide and he was well known among fashion connoisseurs.
+He had become arguably one of the most celebrated milliners in Japan.

 Coppens expressed his view on this transition in the exhibition "Everything Is Local: Landscape 1" at the prestigious Museum Boijmans Van Beuningen in Rotterdam.
 The show is a journey through the first six months following this violent break, how to deal with loss, letting go of the past and looking at the future.

 In 2015 Coppens was appointed head of a new Master Program at the Sandberg Instituut, Amsterdam.
 That same year he designed the costumes for Pascal Dusapin's opera To Be Sung at De Munt, Brussels. and also designed 15 new masks for Róisín Murphy's world tour.
 In March 2017 Coppens returned to the theatre and directed his first opera at De Munt/La Monnaie in Brussels, Janáček's Foxie!
 The Cunning Little Vixen.

 In 2018 he directed Bartok's Bluebeard's Castle and The Miraculous Mandarin at De Munt/La Monnaie, Norma in 2021.

 At Noord Nederlands Toneel CC directed Dorian, a new play written by Javier Barcala based on the Oscar Wilde novel "The Picture Of Dorian Gray".

+In 2023 he directed Bellini's Norma at De Munt/La Monnaie.

+In 2024 he directed Puccini's Turandot at De Munt/La Monnaie in Brussels.
+In 2025 the revival of Norma in the same house.

 From 2013 till 2017 he lived and worked in Los Angeles.
 From 2017 till 2019 in Madrid.
 In October 2019 he moved back to Belgium.

-In 2024 he directed Puccini's Turandot at De Munt/La Monnaie in Brussels.